MarcinOrlowski/laravel-api-response-builder/docs/config.md

  Meaning of parameters:

 * `handler` (mandatory) specifies a full name of the class implementing `ConverterContract`.
 Object of that class will be instantiated and conversion method invoked with object to convert passed as method argument.
 * `key` (mandatory), value can be a string or (in some special cases, `NULL` is also allowed).

 > ![IMPORTANT](img/warning.png) Object conversion works **recursively**!
 That makes some implications, when you i.e.
-> convert object (say `A`) which when converted still returns other objects  (say 'B`s).
+> convert object (say `A`) which when converted still returns other objects  (say `B`s).
 In such case once `ResponseBuilder`
 > will also try to convert `B` so final JSON representation contain plain JSON structures.
 So when converting an object of a
 > given class that is going to be returned directly as response payload (i.e. `RB::success($collection);`), the string given
 > as `key` will be used in returned JSON as converted data key.
 The only case where you can have key set to `NULL` is when
-> you are sure you are dealing i.e. collection of objects, so the collection object will be `key`ed in the response (as per
+> you are sure you are dealing i.e. collection of objects, so the collection object will be `key`-ed in the response (as per
 > its class' configuration), but each element of that collection should be returned as plain JSON array.
 > In other words, you can only have `NULL` key value if your objects are part of other structures.
 You cannot have it
-> on main objects, because `ResponseBuilder` would not be able to construct valid JSON Object without the key.
+> in main objects, because `ResponseBuilder` would not be able to construct valid JSON Object without the key.

 ```json
    ...